 One of the biggest benefits of having an uncontested divorce is the lower costs associated with this form of divorce.

-You can start divorce proceeding in just minutes if you do it yourself or use one of amicable's services When you compare it to what it could cost you can save £1,000's or even more.
+You can start divorce proceeding in just minutes if you do it yourself or use one of amicable's divorce-diagnostic When you compare it to what it could cost you can save £1,000's or even more.